River-class freighter: Design

-The River class was designed by Interlake, Fincantieri Bay, and Bay Engineering, and measures 639 ft long, with a beam of 78 ft and a draft of 45 ft.
+The River-class vessel Mark W. Barker was designed by Interlake, Fincantieri Bay, and Bay Engineering, and measures 639 ft long, with a beam of 78 ft and a draft of 45 ft.
 It has a deadweight tonnage of 28,000 DWT, with a unique cargo hold and hatch design that allows for the transport of both bulk raw materials and large individual cargo.
 As a self-unloading ship, a bow-mounted conveyor system that is 76 m long is installed for offloading of bulk materials.
 Ship propulsion power is about 5800 kW from two diesel engines—EMD 710s on Mark W. Baker—and electrical power totals 3440 kW from a genset and a shaft-mounted generator on each main engine.
 A single propeller gives the ship a service speed of about 15 mph.